foligno/word_countdown/README.md

 2. Select word document from list.
 3. Drag left slider up and down to specify word target.
 4. Set date and time target with drop-down and slider on the right.

+## About

+This small application was created in an hour or two, in order to serve as motivation while writing reports!

+Spoiler alert: Seeing how many words you have left is usually not motivation.